hrtechifyed/GrowwithHR-Version2/ROADMAP.md

 Evidence status describes supporting material, not rule applicability.

-It must remain separate from applicability status.
+It remains separate from applicability status.

+The current assessment does not collect or verify documentary evidence.

 #### 6. Source references

-Structured references to official or authoritative materials relevant to a rule.
+Structured references identify official or authoritative materials relevant to a rule.

-A source reference must not imply that the source has verified the organisation’s compliance.
+A source reference does not imply that the source has:

+- verified the assessed organisation;
+- determined that a rule applies;
+- certified compliance;
+- confirmed completion of an obligation.

 ---

 ## M2 applicability statuses

-The deterministic model should support:
+The deterministic model supports:

 - `applicable`
 - `likely-applicable`